 I am determined to secure a better future for Brecon and Radnorshire, making it an even better place to live, work and raise a family.
-These are the things I will focus on if elected as your Member of Parliament.
+These are the things I will focus on as your Member of Parliament.

 - Championing the Welsh farming sector